MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-marketplace-azure-items.md

 ---
-title: Azure Marketplace items available for Azure Stack Hub | Microsoft Docs
+title: Azure Marketplace items available for Azure Stack Hub
 description: Learn which Azure Marketplace items can be used in Azure Stack Hub.
 author: sethmanheim